Introduction: Why Time Series Forecasting Matters More Than Ever

 - Easiest to use: Simple API call — no model loading, no GPU required

-- Fine-tuning support: Can be fine-tuned on your data through the API for improved performance
+- Fine-tuning support: can be fine-tuned on the user’s data through the API for improved performance

 - Anomaly detection: Built-in anomaly detection capabilities alongside forecasting